albertduranll/WebAR_Project/README.md

 # WebAR Experiments

-> This is a final project made for me as a student of Multiplatform Applications Development at Florida Universitària.
+> This is a final project made by me as a student of Multiplatform Applications Development at Florida Universitària.
 The purpose of this project is to **experiment with Augmented Reality on the web**.

 ## How to install: